Tropical Storm Imelda forms and is expected to become hurricane off the US East Coast in coming days

 Narda, formerly a hurricane, is affecting coastal Mexico and Baja California Sur, forecasters said, and life-threatening surf and rip current conditions are possible in Southern California.
 No coastal watches or warnings were in effect midday Sunday.

-Associated Press writers Safiyah Riddle in Montgomery, Alabama and Regina Garcia Cano in Caracas, Venezuela, contributed.
+Associated Press writers Safiyah Riddle in Montgomery, Alabama, Regina Garcia Cano in Caracas, Venezuela and Dorany Pineda in Los Angeles contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.